Which Kind of Broadband Internet is Right for Me?

 Even so, not everybody needs a “gig.”
 Fewer users, less frequent online activity and a lower number of devices can shift the equation.
 Even some high-performance apps can be accommodated at somewhat lower speeds.
 Netflix advises at least a 15 megabits-per-second connection for a high-quality 4K viewing experience.
 But keep in mind, you can’t do much more than that at the same time.
 Our advice: choose the service level that gives you the highest data rates for the amount you’re comfortable spending.
 It’s also helpful to check your provider’s list of options to make sure you have flexibility to upgrade at any time.

-What Internet is Best for Me?
+What Type of Internet Service is Best for Me?

 The provider and plan you choose can impact speed and data usage, so it’s essential to know your specific needs when exploring your options.